MAN1SHIITB/SoC-2023/README.md

 2. Worst Case: In the worst case, the key might be present at the last index i.e., opposite to the end from which the search has started in the list.
 So the worst-case complexity is O(N) where N is the size of the list. <br>
 3. Average Case: O(N)
 <br>

-#### Binary Search:
+#### 2. Binary Search:
 Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N). <br>
 ##### To apply Binary Search algorithm:
 * The data structure must be sorted.
 * Access to any element of the data structure takes constant time.